jimsloan/dogparkapp/content/pages/features/at-the-park/index.md

 ---
-title: "Who's at the park"
+title: "Who's already at the park?"
 date: 2021-02-16
 # categories: ["AI Projects"]
 # tags:

-description: "Describe the features of knowing who is at the park."
+# description: "Describe the features of knowing who is at the park."
 thumbnail: "/pages/at-the-park/pushup-counter.png"
 slug: "/pages/at-the-park/"
 discussionId: "/pages/at-the-park/"
 math: true
 toc: true
 draft: false
+weight: 10
 ---
-Insert the features of knowing who is at the park.
+Using the '[check-in](/check-in/)' feature visitors can let their friends know that they are currently at the park.